pmuellr/es-apm-sys-sim/README.md

 es-apm-sys-sim - elasticsearch apm system metrics simulator
 ================================================================================

-`es-apm-sys-sim` is an elasticsearch apm system metrics simulator, indexing documents directly into elasticsearch, changing the values based on a sine wave, random walk, or keys pressed.
+Writes apm system metrics documents containing cpu usage and free memory metrics, for the specified number of hosts, on the specified interval, to the specified index at the specified elasticsearch cluster.

 The following fields are written to the elasticsearch index by this utility: